isene/T-REX/README.md

 Content of registers #0-#9 are shown below the functions.

-Store/recall using Right/Left keys.
+Store/recall using capital "S"/"R".
 "M" clears the regs.

 You can undo all the way to the beginning of the session.

 The stack, register contents and modes are saved on Quit.

+Alternative keys: Left/Right keys (in addition to "<") exchanges X and Y registers.
+Backspace clears the x register.

 ## Screencast

 [![T-REX screencast](/img/screenshot.png)](https://youtu.be/vhSFH1j-vEY)